 List of Government Franchises in India

 Indian Oil Petrol Pump Dealership is actually similar to the BPCL Retail Outlets covered above.
 Here, you are going to be a franchisee who operates the petrol pump of Indian Oil at its end.
 Here, you have to look after the sale of fuel at the outlet and ensure quality control and customer services are being maintained.
 A lot of money is going to be involved in this, and proper safety and quality standards should be followed.
-You have to handle the team of staff.
-The franchise will work shift-wise.
 The franchise is the heart to deliver quality fuel across the whole nation.
+Indian Oil operates the largest petroleum retail network in India, with over 30,000 outlets nationwide.
+These outlets together sell around 80 million metric tonnes annually.
+With India’s fuel consumption growing at a rate of 5% per year, outlets located in strategic locations can serve 400-600 customers daily.
+While urban outlets gross approximately ₹2 crores a month, highway outlets can easily exceed ₹5 crores.

 20. Life Insurance Corporation of India (LIC)